yvishal519/Algorithms/algoexpert.io/questions/Underscorify_Substring.md

-## Two Number Sum
+## Underscorify Substring

 #### Problem Statement

-Write a function that takes in a non-empty array of distinct integers and an integer representing a target sum.
-If any two numbers in the input array sum up to the target sum, the function should return them in an array, in sorted order.
-If no two numbers sum up to the target sum, the function should return an empty array.
-Assume that there will be at most one pair of numbers summing up to the target sum.

-`Sample input: [3, 5, -4, 8, 11, 1, -1, 6], 10
-Sample output: [-1, 11]`
+Write a function that takes in two strings: a main string and a potential substring of the main string.
+The function should return a version of the main string with every instance of the substring in it wrapped between underscores.
+If two instances of the substring in the main string overlap each other or sit side by side, the underscores relevant to these two substrings should only appear on the far left of the left substring and on the far right of the right substring.
+If the main string does not contain the other string at all, return the main string intact.

+Sample input:"testthis is a testtest to see if testestest it works","test"

+Sample output:"_test_this is a _testtest_to see if_testestest_it works"